Vegetarian Stuffed Tomatoes with Rice

 For the Tomatoes

-• 4 vine tomatoes large, firm
+• 4 to 5 vine tomatoes large and firm

 For the Filling

-• 1 cup baby spinach fresh, tightly packed
+• 1 cup fresh baby spinach tightly packed

 • ½ teaspoon garlic powder